-(B) A project applicant shall ensure that a copy of any audit report prepared in connection with an approved project, regardless of whether the report was prepared during the pendency of the project or following its completion, is provided to the director or the administrator within ten days of the issuance of the report.
+(B) A project applicant shall ensure that a copy of any audit report with adverse findings prepared regarding the expenditures of an approved project, regardless of whether the report was prepared during the pendency of the project or following its completion, is provided to the director or the administrator within ten days of the issuance of the report.
 The project applicant simultaneously shall provide the director or the administrator with its detailed responses to each and every negative or adverse finding pertaining to the project and contained in the report.
 Such responses shall indicate what steps will be taken by the applicant in remedying or otherwise satisfactorily resolving each problem identified by any such finding.

 (C) If a project applicant fails to comply with the requirements of this rule or fails to institute steps designed to remedy or otherwise satisfactorily resolve problems identified by negative audit findings, the director or the administrator may bar the applicant from receiving further financial assistance under Chapter 164. of the Revised Code until the applicant so complies or until it satisfactorily resolves such findings.

-164-1-33 | District administration costs.
+164-1-33 | District administrative costs.

-(A) Allowable and non-allowable district administrative costs are defined as follows:
+(A) The allowable expenses for each public works district that may be paid from State Capital Improvements Fund and the Local Transportation Improvement Program Fund pursuant to the District Administrative Costs Program shall be the total of the District Administrative Costs in an amount as provided for by an act of the General Assembly.

+(B) Definitions:

+(1) “District administrative costs”: are the necessary direct staff and support costs, including the costs of the integrating committee contractor or the integrating committee support agency, of the district integrating committees to perform their statutory responsibilities under sections 164.06 and 164.14 of the Revised Code.

-as .(1) Allowable costs directly incurred as a result of the need for labor, materials, supplies, equipment, travel and support services to perform the statutory requirements of the district integrating committee as established by sections 164.06 and 164.14 of the Revised Code.
+Allowable costs include those costs directly incurred as a result of the need for labor, materials, supplies, equipment, travel and support services to perform the statutory requirements of the district integrating committee as established by sections 164.06 and 164.14 of the Revised Code.
 Including:

 (a) The cost necessary for the evaluation, ranking and selection of applications submitted by subdivisions.

 (b) The cost necessary for the district committee to assist its subdivisions in the preparation and coordination of project plans.

 (c) The cost necessary for the district to comply with reporting requirements of the Ohio public works commission.

+(d) Reimbursement at the state mileage rate and the cost of any parking fees, no other travel fees will be reimbursed.

+(e) The actual cost of photocopies and postage.

-Allowable costs are limited to the direct costs of district administration associated with staff support and reimbursable expenses of a supporting agency or contracted services as approved by the director in the district’s work plan and budget.
+Allowable costs are limited to the direct costs of district administration associated with staff support and reimbursable expenses of an integrating committee supporting agency or integrating committee contractor as approved by the director.
+Such costs shall be set forth in the district administrative cost budget submitted to the director along with the work plan which shall delineate those services to be provided by any proposed integrating committee contractor or integrating committee supporting agency in performing the required activities of the work plan.
+Costs must be submitted within 18 months of the project agreement date.

-(B) Definitions:

-(1) District administrative costs; necessary direct staff and support costs of district integrating committees to perform their statutory responsibilities under sections 164.06 and 164.14 of the Revised Code.
-Costs must be submitted within 18 months of agreement date.(2) Non-allowable costs associated with the general governance of local subdivisions and their preparation of applications, inventories reports or plans necessary to meet the eligibility requirements of the Ohio public works commission.
+Non-allowable costs are those costs associated with the general administration of local subdivisions and their preparation of applications, inventories, reports or plans necessary to meet the eligibility requirements of the Ohio public works commission.
 Including:

-(a) Elected officials salaries and benefits.
+(a) Elected officials’ salaries and benefits.

-(b) Specific costs of any project considered or approved for funding by the commission.
+(b) Applicant costs associated with the administration of any project considered or approved for funding by the commission.